Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

  52 };
 {% endraw %}
 ```
-Because x86 provide different format of mov instructions
+Because x86 provides different format of mov instructions
-depending on the operands,
+based on its operands,
-it defines multiple macroops.
+GEM5 provides multiple macroops for mov mnemonic.
 As you can see in the above code,
-it defines two macroops for mov instruction,
+it defines two macroops for the mov instruction,
 and they are composed of different microops.

-In this post, we will take a look at how the macroop is parsed
+In this posting, we will take a look at how the macroop is parsed
 and translated into microop invocations.
 Before we delve into the details,
 we need to understand some basic tools
-required for parsing Gem5 defined macroops.
+required for parsing GEM5 macroops.

 ## Python-Lex-Yacc(PLY) for macroop parsing
-Because GEM5 makes use of domain-specific-languages
+GEM5 makes use of domain-specific-languages (DSL)
-built on top of python
+built on top of the **python**
 to provide architecture independent
-grammars for defining macroop and microops,
+grammars used for defining macroop and microops.
-it should be translated to C++ code.
+When an ISA of specific architecture is defined using the pre-defined DSL
+GEM5 automatically translate your ISA definition to C++ classes.

 For translation,
-GEM5 provides *MicroAssembler* class
+GEM5 provides *MicroAssembler* python class
 that utilizes *lexer and parser* classes provided by
 the *Python-Lex-Yacc(PLY)* package.
 Also, lexer and parser requires